General criteria for the study of quasi-stationarity: Other formulations and particular cases of Assumption (E)

 \section{Other formulations and particular cases of Assumption~(E)}

 In this section, we provide general comments on Assumption~(E).
-Basic facts are gathered in Subsection~\ref{sec:general-comments}, Subsection~\ref{sec:continuous-time} focuses on criteria adapted to continuous time processes and we consider the case of uniform convergence in Theorem~\ref{thm:main} in Subsection~\ref{sec:A1-A2}.
+Alternative formulations of our assumptions and simple criteria are gathered in Subsection~\ref{sec:general-comments}.
+Subsection~\ref{sec:continuous-time} focuses on criteria adapted to continuous time processes and we consider the case of uniform convergence in Theorem~\ref{thm:main} in Subsection~\ref{sec:A1-A2}.